 Reducing our consumption of electrical energy and obtaining our supply from renewable energy sources are two specific goals of Buzzi Unicem.
 Approximately 10% of our total energy use is required for cement production, and we can ensure the reduction of this impact by conducting special Energy Audits and continuing to invest in initiatives to increase the efficiency of the entire production process.

 Specific thermal and electrical consumption have been more or less constant in recent years, varying by a few percentage points each year.
-In contrast, caloric substitution has grown significantly due to the increased use of alternative fuels at the Vernasca plant.
+In contrast, caloric substitution has grown due to the increased use of alternative fuels.

 Our waste production derives mainly from our routine maintenance and extraordinary maintenance operations, laboratory activities and demolition projects.
 Therefore the amount of waste may vary significantly from year to year.
 Buzzi Unicem is committed to further sorting and separating the waste we produce, as shown in the graphs below.